-John’s campaign is based on the needs of the marginalised in the community.
+John’s campaign was based on the needs of the marginalised in the community.
 A definition of marginalised from the Cambridge dictionary is …

 “to treat someone or something as if they are not important”